The top 14 best luxury hotels in Amsterdam

 The marvelous, monumental building was opened in 1867 and ever since offers all the luxury one can wish for, including a Michelin-star restaurant.
 Their 79 rooms and suites belong to the biggest in Amsterdam.

 Besides the unforgettable interior of the building, there are facilities as the health club.
 Where you can dive in a large swimming pool at the river height.
 The health club offers much more, all to balance your body and mind.
 A great catch if you are looking for a top hotel in Amsterdam.

 3. Hotel De L’Europe

-One of Amsterdam’s original Grand Old Dames, De L’Europe has been the favoured hotel for Amsterdam’s elites and world-famous celebrities since its inauguration in 1896.
+One of Amsterdam’s original Grand Old Dames, De L’Europe has been the favoured luxury hotel for Amsterdam’s elites and world-famous celebrities since its inauguration in 1896.
 Overlooking the Amstel River on the edge of the city centre, the hotel has recently enjoyed a multi-million-euro makeover that marries the traditional – crystal chandeliers, copies of Old Master artworks, lashing of velvet and gold – with the modern – Coco-Mat beds, in-room iPads, Bose sound systems.
 You’ll find the city’s most authentic High Tea here, while Bord’Eau, the Michelin starred restaurant, is a hip eatery in its own right.
 There’s also a cigar lounge and a delightful riverside terrace, not to mention Freddy’s bar – named after long-time regular Freddy Heineken – an iconic gentleman’s pub where the Bloody Marys are to die for.
 For modern luxury and impeccable history with a dash of old-school glamour, De L’Europe is the place to see and be seen.

 4. Grand Hotel Amrâth

 Grand by name, grand by nature.
-Set in a former shipping house in the heart of the city, this century-old hotel is an Art Deco wonder and a perfect example of the famed Amsterdam School architecture.
+Set in a former shipping house in the heart of the city, this century-old hotel in Amsterdam is an Art Deco wonder and a perfect example of the famed Amsterdam School architecture.
 A beguiling mix of carved stone, marble, stained glass and wrought iron, its large windows and high ceilings lend the rooms an airy, regal air – particularly in the upgraded quarters, which boast four-poster beds and full-size bathtubs – while the service is in keeping with the somewhat quirky interiors; guests are treated to a “check-in massage”, free of charge.
 There is the obligatory spa and small gym – do check out the nine-metre pool compete with jetstream – alongside a decent restaurant and bar, but the extra facilities are not really the point here.
 Instead, simply marvel at this architectural delight amid its spacious, and perfectly preserved, luxury.

 5. Hotel TwentySeven

 It may only be a minute away from the bustling Dam Square, but Hotel TwentySeven is another world entirely, a cocoon of discrete luxury and exquisite taste.
 “The most opulent sanctuary Amsterdam has to offer” claims their website, and they’re not wrong; sumptuous and elegant, the sole goal of proprietor Eric Toren is given guests a once in a lifetime experience.
 Woven carpets from Nepal, handmade Italian curtains, and velvet wallpaper from France give an idea of the attention to detail lavished on each room – there’s also a wine cabinet and a personalized butler service to cater to your every whim.
 And they’re not really rooms at all; the 16 suites are a soundproofed home away from home, the height of grand, deluxe perfection.
 Of course, there’s a Michelin starred restaurant and world-class bar too, but the real star here is a hospitality concept that’s not just the best in Amsterdam or the Netherlands – it’s one of the best you’ll find anywhere on the planet.
 It is a perfect recipy for the best get away in one of Amsterdam’s best hotels.

 6. Hotel Pulitzer

 To stay at the Pulitzer is to experience the long and illustrious heritage of the city itself.
-Set within twenty-five restored 17th and 18th Century townhouses that once belonged to trade merchants and the Dutch aristocracy, the hotel is Amsterdam’s oldest five-star establishment and renowned for its attention to detail and discreet, immaculate service.
+Set within twenty-five restored 17th and 18th Century townhouses that once belonged to trade merchants and the Dutch aristocracy, this luxury hotel is Amsterdam’s oldest five-star establishment and renowned for its attention to detail and discreet, immaculate service.
 But this is no fusty, old world luxury; clean lines and muted colours are the order of the day, alongside zany design touches and pieces from the hotel’s extensive modern art collection on the walls.
 Rooms vary in size from the cosy to the palatial, and many have canal views of one of the prettiest stretches of water in the city, in the midst of the Nine Streets.
 The onsite restaurant, Jansz, is arguably the finest in the whole of Amsterdam, as is the Pulitzer Bar – a city institution.
 Oh, and do book a trip on the hotel’s own tour boat, a magnificent teak and brass saloon vessel that dates from 1909.

 7. The Toren

 Of all the top-rated hotels in Amsterdam, The Toren remains one of the most unique.
 This small but exceptional luxury boutique residence is, like many others, spread over a couple of 17th Century townhouses (one dates back to 1618) in the central canal belt and offers a lush, quiet sanctuary from the modern world.
 Lashings of luscious fabrics, deep, rich colours, velvet wallpaper, chandeliers, and dark wood furniture and fittings lend The Toren a calming, old-world decadence – exquisite period details courtesy of renowned interior designer Wim van de Oudeweetering add to sense of stepping back in time to a Golden Age of hoteliers.
 Rooms in this top hotel in Amsterdam are like an enveloping cocoon, and some of the larger ones and suites come with whirlpool baths and steam rooms.
 There’s no restaurant, but snacks are available, and it does have an extremely well stocked bijou bar and spacious courtyard.
 But such is the level of comfort that you might never want to leave your (king size) bed, never mind the room.

 The 7 best modern luxury hotels in Amsterdam

 The style of a hotel is of great influence on the overall atmosphere and whether you feel at home as a guest.
 The following 7 hotels will make you feel perfectly at home if you like a more modern styled hotel.
 These hotels in Amsterdam definetely belong on our list of best luxury hotels in Amsterdam.

 1. Waldorf Astoria

 Since 1893, the name Waldorf-Astoria has been synonymous with the best in discrete, high-end hotels, and the Amsterdam outpost more than lives up to such a heady reputation.
 Housed across six magnificent canalside mansions on the exclusive Herengracht – some of which date back to the 1670’s – the Waldorf Astoria combines contemporary elegance with period charm; 17th Century artwork, gleaming marble and stucco, and a stunning staircase by Louis XVI’s architect.
 Out back is a gorgeous, semi-formal garden, while the interior is decked out in muted tones of blue and grey and classic good taste.
 The Guerlain spa and indoor pool are among the city’s best, and with Sidney Schutte – one of the Netherland’s most acclaimed chefs – in charge of the kitchens, eating is as wonderful as you’d imagine.
-Few top-end hotels have rooms and suites as spacious, and while it’s not cheap, it thoroughly deserves its reputation as one of the best hotels in Amsterdam.
+Few top-end hotels in Amsterdam have rooms and suites as spacious, and while it’s not cheap, it thoroughly deserves its reputation as one of the best hotels in Amsterdam.

 2. Sofitel Legend The Grand